 Thankfully, as a developing teacher I hung around some strong mentors on my staff, and was able to dump the controlling streak for a compassionate approach to dealing with children.

 You see, here’s the thing that some of us—teachers and parents alike—don’t really take time to stop and think about: kids’ feelings have value too.
 And they all have their own needs and wants at any given time.
 Imagine trying to get 25 adults to do the following, and in perfect sequence:

 a) Sit down (in a seat that they don’t get to choose, and perhaps next to someone who smells like pee and picks their nose when they think no one’s looking).

 b) Remain in a hard chair for up to two hours (without sitting cross-legged, standing up and stretching, or grumbling about their discomfort).

-c) Be silent and pay attention (this means not talking to a nearby friend and not fiddling with the much more engaging blob of silly putty inside the desk).
+c) Be silent and pay attention (this means not talking to a nearby friend and not playing with their smartphone).
 Tall order, isn’t it?
 But we persist in expecting this type of cookie-cutter behaviour from kids during the seven hours we share with them each day.
 And when someone in the classroom doesn’t feel like conforming to these edicts, we feel threatened.

 How to avoid this?
 Show some respect.

 Listen.
 No, really listen.
 Stop what you’re doing.
 Make eye contact.
 Your current task isn’t that much more important than the concern of the person whose job it’s yours to guide.
 If you’re busy, tell your student so, but make time later for her to air her concern.
 Everyone deserves to feel heard.
 Paraphrase if you’re not clear on what the message is.
 Make her feel understood.